wowkster/wowkster/README.md

 ### More

-Naturally as any other developer I have countless other small side projects I like to work on including a Discord email client, various automation apps, OpenGL rendering, etc.
+Naturally as any other developer I have countless other small side projects I like to work on including a Discord email client, various automation apps, OpenGL rendering, hardware development with Arduino (Rust and C++) etc.

 ## My GitHub Stats